 2017: Gina Frack became Norton County Hospital's administrator.

-2019: The hospital announced it has hired three new physicians to join the medical staff; they will begin in September 2020.
-The hospital will bring back its Labor & Delivery program with these new physicians on staff.
+2019: The hospital announced it hired three new physicians to join the medical staff; they began employment in September 2020.
+They include Dr. Josh Gaede, Dr. Miranda McKellar and Dr. Theresia Neill.
+The hospital brought back its Labor & Delivery program with these new physicians on staff.

 We are working to fill the more recent history and sorting through documentation from 1980-present.